LIS

 4. Recommended procedures, activities, or referrals to assist the individual in maintaining or improving functioning and increased independence;

-5. The status, location, and arrangements that have been made for future services;
+5. The status, location, and arrangements that were made for future services;

-9. Date the discharge summary was actually written or documented; and
+7. Date of discharge and when the discharge summary was actually written or documented; and

 Statutory Authority